Skip to main content

 A crypt is a chamber, typically above ground in a mausoleum, that holds a casket.
 Families purchase the right to entomb a body in a specific crypt, often choosing between single, companion, or stacked arrangements.

 Entombment in a crypt is an above-ground alternative to in-ground burial.
-A companion crypt holds two caskets, side by side or stacked, for spouses or family members.
+A single crypt holds one casket; a companion crypt holds two, placed side by side (an end-to-end "Westminster" arrangement) or stacked ("tandem"), so spouses or family members can rest together.
+Some cemeteries also offer lawn crypts — pre-installed underground chambers in a garden setting.

 See also